mitchtreece/Eventful-Swift/README.md

 Simple, lightweight, and useful event library for Swift.

 ## Overview
 Eventful-Swift is a Swift library for lightweight event dispatching & handling.
-By conforming to the `EventDispatcher` protocol, a class or struct can define various events (via `Event<T>` or `EventRef<T>`) that can be listened for and reacted upon.
+By conforming to the `EventDispatcher` protocol, a class can define various events (via `Event<T>`) that can be listened for and reacted upon.
 This library is a _work in progress_.

 ## Installation
 ### CocoaPods